Mikastiv/vk-kickstart/README.md

 ### Device creation

-For this, you only need to call `Device.create()` with the previously selected physical device
+For this, you only need to call `device.create()` with the previously selected physical device

 ### Swapchain creation